academe/sugarrestapi/README.md

 # SugarRestApi.php

+_**2013-11-12 This library is for the SugarCRM 6.x series and not foe 7.x.
+For v7 SugarCRM has adopted a proper RESTful approach with oauth token-based authentication.
+Since there will be no V7 CE available for download for some time (and may never be available) then 6.x is likely the last version that will be supported by this library.**_

 _**2013-04-25 Please note - these examples are out-of-date as I've restructured the classes somewhat.
 I've tried to implement a factory to return entries and lists of entries, but it's all WIP at the moment.
 For example, I've moved from Resty to Guzzle, but we have a middle transport abstract to standardise